-“Using pr.co we can update a press release or media kit on the go.
+“Using pr.co, we can update a press release or media kit on the go.
 So, if we have a product launch and there are initially only studio photos available, we can easily add the action shots later.
 Journalists can also get the main product photos straight from the news story.
-It just removes one extra action that you don’t want to give journalists who can be low on time and attention.
+It just removes one extra action that you don’t want to give journalists.”

-“The amount of responses we got definitely improved after we started using pr.co.
-What I see happening is that we definitely have more journalists getting in touch, asking us questions to create a more unique story.
-I also see an increase in response rates of my emails, since they’re personalized and look like a one-to-one email.
+“The number of press requests we receive has improved after we started using pr.co.
+We have more journalists getting in touch, asking us questions to create a unique story.
+I also see an increase in my email response rates since they’re personalized and look like a one-to-one email.

-The media center has made it easier for media contacts to remain up-to-date with our news and get in touch with local spokespeople.
+We are very happy with our pr.co powered media center.
+The subscription functionalities have made it easier for media contacts to remain up-to-date with our news and get in touch with local spokespeople.
 On the other hand, the easy access to media assets has taken away a vast amount of time-consuming image requests.
 The pr.co platform gives our local teams and distributors the tools to share news in the best way possible.
 News delegation, translation, accountability, managing approvals, long email threads around a campaign - this is now all handled within pr.co's platform.
 We have more grip on our entire editorial workflow.”